 Galatea under full sail

 Galatea was laid up in 1959, at first in Ferrol.
-Galatea was moved to Seville for the impending Seville Expo but she did not participate and was in a fairly desperate condition when recognised by some eminent West Coast Scots in 1992 as a Clydebuilt vessel.
-She was to be sold, probably for scrap.
+Galatea was moved to Seville for the impending Seville Expo but did not participate and was in a fairly desperate condition when recognised by the Clyde Maritime Trust in 1992 as a Clydebuilt vessel.
+The ship was close to being sold, probably for scrap.

 Galatea arriving back on the Clyde 1993